 That’s because beet and chard seeds are a bunch of seeds jammed into one seed.

-Beet seeds are multigerm seeds.
+Beet and chard seeds are multigerm seeds.
 (Quick botany lesson: The germ is the reproductive part of a seed — the embryo — that grows into a new plant.)
 Multigerm seeds occur when flowers grow in clusters, fused together by the petals (such as the flowers on a beet plant), which then produce multigerm seed balls.
 When the seed balls germinate, they may have two to five seedlings sprout all at once.

 To encourage better growth and produce sizable beet roots, beet seedlings have to be thinned once they reach a few inches in height.
 It isn’t an overly daunting task for the average home gardener, especially since thinnings can be used in a salad.
 But for a commercial farmer, thinning row upon row of beet seedlings clumped together is not only time-consuming, but a huge expense in labor.

 It was such a significant problem that in the early 1930s, scientists in the former Soviet Union set to work on developing a type of beet seed that would only produce one seedling — a monogerm seed.

 Renowned sugar beet breeder and geneticist Viacheslav F. Savitsky and his colleague, M.G.
 Bordonos, discovered a mutation in sugar beet plants that caused monogermity in plants that had late-season bolting ability.
 They then examined some 22 million (!) sugar beet plants to find 100 plants possessing both multigerm and monogerm seed balls.

 The scientists were able to identify plants with a high percentage of monogerm seed balls, as well as the genes that were responsible for the mutation.
 But unfortunately, their work was interrupted by the Second World War.